-Lynn Zimmerman teaches educational foundations, and TESOL (Teaching English to Learners of Other Languages) licensure courses at the undergraduate and graduate levels in the School of Education at Purdue University Calumet.
-She also teaches intercultural communication courses in the Department of Applied Linguistics at Tischner European University in Krakow, Poland.
+Before accepting this appointment, she taught educational foundations, and TESOL (Teaching English to Learners of Other Languages) licensure courses at the undergraduate and graduate levels in the College of Education at Purdue University Calumet.
+She also taught intercultural communication courses in the Department of Applied Linguistics at Tischner European University in Krakow, Poland for several semesters.

 She earned a BA at the University of North Carolina at Chapel Hill, a master of science in library science at the University of North Carolina at Chapel Hill, a master of science in TESOL at Shenandoah University, and a PhD in Curriculum and Teaching at the University of North Carolina at Greensboro.

 Zimmerman served as a Peace Corps volunteer in Poland from 1992-1994 teaching English as a foreign language to Polish high school students.
 She has returned to Poland on a number of occasions where she has taught English to Polish high school students in summer language immersion camps; helped clean up grave sites in the Jewish cemetery on which Plaszow concentration camp was built; worked with senior citizens who wanted to improve their English skills; and conducted workshops for Polish secondary teachers on teaching about the Holocaust.
 She was awarded a teaching Fulbright Fellowship at the University of Wroclaw in Poland in Spring 2009 which led to her teaching intercultural communication courses at Tischner European University, and presenting a workshop for university faculty at Catholic University in Lublin, Poland on Presenting at Conferences in English